-On June 8, the Planning Commission voted to uphold the Appellants' appeal of the Administrative Conditional Use Permit for PCM Ski Lift Upgrades.
-The Final Action Letter will be reviewed at the June 22 Planning Commission.
+On June 15, 2022, the Planning Commission voted to uphold the Appellants' appeal of the Administrative Conditional Use Permit for PCM Ski Lift Upgrades.
+The Final Action Letter was reviewed at the June 22, 2022, Planning Commission meeting.

-On June 8, the Planning Commission continued the Appeal to a special meeting to be held June 15 at 5:30 p.m. in Council Chambers.
+On June 8, 2022, the Planning Commission continued the Appeal to a special meeting held June 15, 2022 at 5:30 p.m. in Council Chambers.
 Details regarding the request for continuation can be found in the Staff Report.
-There will be no further Public Comment at this meeting.
+There was no further Public Comment at the meeting.

-The appeal was heard by the Planning Commission at a regularly scheduled hybrid meeting in City Council chambers on June 8th, 2022, beginning at 5:30 pm.
-This is in accordance with LMC § 15-1-18, that the reviewing body, with the consultation of the appellant, shall set a date for the appeal.
-All parties have the option of appearing in person in Council Chambers or via the Zoom webinar.
+The appeal was heard by the Planning Commission at a regularly scheduled hybrid meeting in City Council chambers on June 8, 2022, beginning at 5:30 pm.
+This was in accordance with LMC § 15-1-18, that the reviewing body, with the consultation of the appellant, shall set a date for the appeal.
 Materials prepared for the appeal can be found below:

 Administrative Public Hearing